-Have you ever heard of aggravation of risk?
+Have you ever heard of increased risk?
 If your answer is no, you are like most Quebecers.
 However, anyone with home, auto, or business insurance should be aware of and understand aggravation of risk.

 It is important to understand that the nature of these changes would result in a change in your insurer’s premium.

-Aggravation of risk stems from an article in the Civil Code of Québec, Article 2466 to be precise!
+The aggravation of risks stems from an article in the Civil Code of Québec, Article 2466 to be precise!

-“The insured is required to promptly notify the insurer of any circumstances that aggravate the risks stipulated in the policy and that result from his or her actions, if they are likely to significantly influence an insurer in setting the premium rate, assessing the risk, or deciding whether to maintain the insurance.
+“The insured must promptly disclose to the insurer any circumstances that aggravate the risks stipulated in the policy and that result from his or her actions if they are likely to significantly influence an insurer in setting the premium rate, assessing the risk, or deciding whether to maintain the insurance.
 Where the insured fails to fulfill this obligation, the provisions of Article 2411 shall apply, with the necessary modifications.”

 Example of increased risk in insurance